umd-dslam/docs/src/analysis.md

 In addition to the attributes mentioned in the table, some non-generic attributes like access control lists are not counted.
 In most cases, INodeFile, INodeDirectory and INodeDirectory.withQuotaFeature will suffice.

-The formula for the total size:
+An estimating formula for the total size:

 ```bash
 Total(files) = (24 + 256 + 56) * num(files) + 8 * num(blocks)